The Undecidability of the Definability of Principal Subcongruences: Modifying McKenzie's Argument

 This completes the changes that are needed to adapt McKenzie's description of large SI algebras in $\V(\A(\T))$ to $\V(\A'(\T))$.
-We will now give a rather explicit description of exactly what these algebras look like.
+We will now give an explicit description of exactly what these algebras look like.